TheLandfill/cpp_cli/README.md

 - In my opinion, current CLI parsers either do far too little, such as GetOpt, or far too much, such as CLI11.
 Programs should do one thing and do it well.
 This library takes the data in the command line and puts it into your variables.
 - I wanted to contribute to the open source community and familiarize myself with GitHub.
 - A little bit of [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here), to be honest.
 I still think what I have written is easier to use and much more robust than other libraries, but they likely think the same thing about this library.
+    - After actually using some of the other competitors to test how my library stacks up to theirs, I'm starting to remember more why I made this library.

 ## Getting Started